 I believe the Grosse Fuge is one of Beethoven’s most intense pieces.
 His 9th Symphony, being a close second, in my mind.
 When I hear both, I feel intensely affected, and am reminded of my experiences (as a person with bipolar disorder) with bipolar mania.
 To me these pieces contain portions that hint at racing thoughts (flight of ideas), a primary symptom of bipolar mania.
 They also bring me feelings of elation (another manic symptom), even during times when I have been otherwise stable.
 They are like flashbacks.
 The fugue, in particular, reminds me of times when my racing thoughts repeated themselves over and over again, sometimes to the point of almost a blissful torture, if that makes any sense.

 Many experts have speculated that Beethoven suffered from bipolar disorder (formerly known as manic depression).
 Many writings documented periods of his depressions and periods of wild manic-like behaviors, and delusional writings.
 If this was indeed the case, then I believe he may have composed both the Grosse Fuge and at least portions of the 9th Symphony when in an elated hypomanic or manic state.
 He must have been!
 I relate to them so very well from my manic times.
 I hear and feel the intense beauty and even anxiety (in some cases) in the wildest portions.

 Beethoven’s music was quite new in his times, the start of musical romanticism born from the height of the classical era.
 But pieces like his Grosse Fuge were nothing like anything heard before him or from him previously.
-Yes, the idea of the fugue was inspired by the likes of Johann Sebastian Bach, but Beethoven’s Grosse Fuge was like a fugue on steroids, or more accurately, marked by a period of insanity.
+Yes, the fugue was inspired by the likes of the great Johann Sebastian Bach several years before, but Beethoven’s Grosse Fuge was like one on steroids, or more accurately, marked by a period of insanity.
 In fact, it was so shocking and confusing to some that after the first performance he was asked to write an alternative to it, though in modern days the alternative is far less often performed.
-Beethoven (and people in modern days) don’t think the alternative measured up to the first version (the Grosse Fuge).
-People now understand it a bit better.
+People now appreciate and understand it a bit better.